adamnugraha/openldapsetup-for-icp-3.1.2/README.md

 Build the directory structure.

---> run this command : ldapadd -x -W -D "cn=ldapadm,dc=itzgeek,dc=local" -f base.ldif
+--> run this command : ldapadd -x -W -D "cn=ldapadm,dc=mycluster,dc=icp" -f base.ldif

 The ldapadd command will prompt you for the password of ldapadm (LDAP root user).
 Output: